PannawatChauychoo/E_commerce_data_pipeline/data_pipeline/method/README.md

 ```

 This will:

-1. Run the simulation for 100 steps with 100 customers and 50 products
+1. Run the simulation for 100 steps with 100 customers and 170 products
-2. Export the data to CSV files in the `../data_source/` directory
+2. Export the data to CSV files in the `../data_source/agm_output` directory
-3. Generate visualization plots in the `../data_source/` directory
+3. Save agent states for continuation in the `../data_source/agm_agent_save` directory

 ## Customizing the Simulation